THE STUDENT EXPERIENCE

 |Letters of Recommendation Required||3|

-Students are only directly admitted to begin in the Spring term if they have a mentor pre-arranged.
+Students are only directly admitted to the MS program if they have a mentor pre-arranged.
 Contact the program with questions.

 Specific prerequisites for the graduate program include the following:

 - 1 semester of Physiology

 Students who have not completed all the requirements may be admitted, but deficiencies should be made up during the first year of graduate study.